 General marketers are responsible for creating strategies to drive customer demand for a company’s products or services.
 They create and measure marketing campaigns, track budget spend, conduct market research, and analyze consumer behavior.
 Sometimes these marketers are known as product marketing managers, who are in charge of the launch and growth of a specific product within an organization.
 Product marketing managers work closely with product managers to define a product’s messaging and positioning within the marketplace and build the product’s user base.

 How do you become a product marketing manager?

 A major task for product marketing managers is understanding a company or product’s target audience.
 Experience in roles that involve listening and implementing customer feedback, such as sales or customer service, can be a helpful starting place.
-It also helps to have a good grasp on marketing foundations, data analysis, and competitive research.
+It also helps to have a good grasp of marketing foundations, data analysis, and competitive research.
 You may want to start at a small startup, where you’ll have more impact on the growth of the product.

 Marketing Skills: Developing a T-Shaped Marketing Skill Set

-From data analysis to project management, marketers must develop a t-shaped skill set, or a broad range of foundational skills in addition to their area of expertise.
+From data analysis to project management, marketers must develop a t-shaped skill set, or a broad range of foundational marketing skills in addition to their area of expertise.

 “I am a big believer in the fundamentals of marketing, so a real grasp of what is positioning, branding strategy, and the 4P’s (place, price, product promotion) is vital,” said Jeffrey Frohwein, instructor for Marketing Foundations and other courses in DoaneX’s Marketing Essentials MicroBachelors® Program.